zenstackhq/zenstack-docs/blog/openapi/index.md

 ]
 ```

 Our API is up and running, but it has one big problem: it's not guarded by any security measures.
 Anybody can read and update any data.
-Let's fix that in the next sections in two steps: authentication and authorization.
+Let's fix that in the following sections in two steps: authentication and authorization.

 ### 4. Adding authentication

-For this simple service we'll adopt an email/password based authentication, and issue a JWT token for each successful login.
+For this simple service, we'll adopt an email/password based authentication and issue a JWT token for each successful login.

 Let's first look at the signup part.
 Since the `User` resource already has a CRUD API, we don't need to implement a separate API for signup, since signup is just creating a `User`.
-The only thing that we need to take care of is to make sure we store hashed password instead of plain text.
-Achieving this is simple, just add a `@password` attribute to the `password` field.
+The only thing that we need to take care of is to make sure we store hashed passwords instead of plain text.
+Achieving this is simple; just add a `@password` attribute to the `password` field.
 ZenStack will automatically hash the field before storing it in the database.
-Note that we also add the `@omit` attribute to mark `password` field to be dropped from the response since we don't want it ever be returned to the client.
+Note that we also added the `@omit` attribute to mark `password` field to be dropped from the response since we don't want it ever to be returned to the client.

 ```ts title='schema.prisma'
 model User {